ShunyangLi/cs3900_project/frontend/README.md

         ** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ ** ℹ ｢wdm｣: Compiled successfully.
     ```
 - Step 3: Open a tab in your browser and navigate to `http://localhost:4200/`.

+## Code documentation (comments)
+There are a lot of files in Angular framework, but you don't need to understand all in order to understand our project frontend.
+A lot of
+files are testing, configuration or external library files and you can completely ignore them.
+Therefore, we did not add comments
+on those files.

+Here are the list of useful files where we have added comments or explanation.
+It contains all frontend functionalities and you may only focus on them.
+- All TypeScript files in `frontend/src/app` except any file with `*.spec.ts` as suffix.
+- Some JavaScript files in `frontend/src/assets`.
+    - `displayMap.js`, `loginStatus.js`, `profilePage.js`, `update_hotel.js`

+We did not add comments on `html` files because they are all static and can be self-explained.